rojinatiwari/deerhack_landing_page/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📞 Support

-- **Documentation**: Check the README for setup instructions
+For support and questions:

-- **Issues**: Report bugs or feature requests on GitHub
+- Create an issue on GitHub
-- **Contact**: Reach out for additional support
+- Contact the development team
+- Check the documentation

 ---

-Built with ❤️ for seamless cross-device control and synchronization.
+Built with ❤️ for seamless cross-device control.